 Raised beds all the way!

-But I didn’t get to making these until the garden was already in, so I didn’t plant my carrots until the first week of July.
+But I didn’t get to making these beds until most of the garden was already in, so I didn’t plant my carrots until the first week of July.
 Even with such a late start, the harvest was quite impressive.
 Out of a 4’X10′ I got nearly 70 lbs of carrots.
 (I planted a half-row of carrots in the garden at the same time as I planted the raised beds, but they never did get big enough to harvest.)
 Last year without raised beds I got -about 45 lbs of carrots out of a similar-sized area of the garden.
-That means that raised beds increased our yield about 30%.
+That means that raised beds increased our yield nearly 50%.

 But even better than quantity of carrots was the quality and how easy they were to harvest.
 The carrots came easily out of the loose dirt and there was very little dirt clinging to them, so I didn’t have to wash any before storing.
 Wow!
 About 10 times easier to harvest and store than trying to dig up carrots from our clay-ey soil.
 And because they grew in the looser dirt of the grow box, there were only a couple that grew forks and almost no breakage when pulling them up.